marvkr/mui-sandbox/README.md

 # Material UI - React App (Vite + TS)

-This is a sandbox to play with the Material UI.
+This is a sandbox to play with Material UI.